Act Now : Sponsor an Orphan

 Projects will be evaluated by a specialized judging committee composed of leading experts, academics, business leaders, and specialists from both inside and outside Gaza, ensuring diversity of expertise and objective assessment.
 In addition, a dedicated support team will work alongside selected entrepreneurs, offering continuous mentorship, guidance, and strategic support throughout their journey.

-As part of the program’s long-term sustainability vision, after one full year of operations and once profits are achieved, an agreed percentage ranging between 10% and 15% of net profits will be allocated by each supported project to support The Peace Dove’s community initiatives, new entrepreneurial projects, emerging entrepreneurs in Gaza, and sustainable community economic development.
+As part of the program’s long-term sustainability vision, after one full year of operations and once profits are achieved, an agreed percentage ranging between 10% and 15% of net profits will be allocated by each supported project.
+This contribution will help support:

 Final Vision